Shawn-Nichol/Shawn-Nichol/README.md

 - 📚 Playbooks for defending and securing the digital realm.
   - <a href="https://github.com/Shawn-Nichol/PhisingPlaybook">Phishing</a>
   - <a href="https://github.com/Shawn-Nichol/Playbook-Malware-Analysis/tree/main">Malware Analysis</a>
-- 🎤 My Favorite Podcasts
+- 🎤 Recommend Cybersecurity Podcasts
   - <a href="https://twit.tv/shows/security-now">Security Now</a>
   - <a href="https://thecyberwire.com/podcasts/daily-podcast">Cyberwire Daily</a>
   - <a href="https://darknetdiaries.com/">Darknet Diaries</a>